cogdog/wp-posted-today/README.md

 -----

 Provides a `[postedtoday]` shortcode that generates a list of posts from previous year on the same month and day as today.
-Shortcode options let you also set the display for a specific month/day.
+Shortcode options let you also to show results for a specific month/day.

 ## See it in Action